BOARD OF DIRECTORS

 Rabbi Steve Gross was ordained in 1996 as a rabbi from Hebrew Union College – Jewish Institute of Religion in Cincinnati, Ohio where he also received a Masters of Hebrew Letters.
 He has served the Houston Jewish community ever since his ordination and is currently the rabbi at Houston Congregation for Reform Judaism.

-Rabbi Gross sees every religious endeavor as an opportunity to promote community and establish an intimate relationship with God, and he commits a major part of his religious mission to building tolerance and understanding between and among faith communities throughout the city.
-He is a founding member of T.R.U.T.H.
-(Travels Revealing Understanding – Trust – Hope), which is dedicated to recruiting and engaging faith leaders from all religious backgrounds to build relationships of understanding and trust through shared experiences of travel and immersion.
-He is an active participant in the Anti-Defamation League’s Coalition for Mutual Respect and works closely with the Interfaith Ministries of Greater Houston on a wide variety of projects which seek to strengthen relationships between faith communities.
+Rabbi Gross is a founding member of T.R.U.T.H.
+(Travels Revealing Understanding – Trust – Hope), which recruits and engages faith leaders from all religious backgrounds to build relationships of understanding and trust through shared experiences.
+He is an active participant in the Anti-Defamation League’s Coalition for Mutual Respect and works closely with the Interfaith Ministries of Greater Houston.

 Philip Kensinger is the son of co-founder Stuart Kensinger and his wife Angie.
 Philip has spent a great portion of his life growing up around JPB.
 A visit to the Holy Lands following his senior year of high school inspired in him a similar passion for the Middle East as his father, and he pursued that in his studies at Washington and Lee University, graduating with majors in Business and Global Politics.
 While there, he conducted research projects on the importance of education in the Middle East peace process, along with improving American policy towards Gaza.
 Philip has served as a photographer for JPB’s Houston programming in the past, and currently resides in his hometown of Houston, TX.